WFI Optical Elements

 Bandpass Column Definitions

-The columns in Table of Properties for Imaging Elements cab be computed using synphot (STScI Development Team, 2018), and are defined in the documentation as the following equations.
-In the equations below, P_\lambda refers to the dimensionless bandpass throughput at a given wavelength \lambda.
+The columns in Table of Properties for Imaging Elements can be computed using synphot (STScI Development Team, 2018); more information about synphot can be found in the Synphot for Roman article.
+They are defined in the documentation as the following equations.
+In the equations below, P_\lambda refers to the dimensionless bandpass throughput at a given wavelength \lambda

 Mean wavelength (synphot.bandpass.avgwave()) is the average wavelength defined in Koornneef et al. (1986) on page 836: